jorgerojas26/lazysql/README.md

 However you can run the query to create the table as a SQL-Query, inside the <a href="#execute-sql-querys">SQL Editor</a>.

+You can update the tree by pressing `R`, so you can see your newly created table.

 ### Execute SQL querys

 1. Press `<Ctrl+E>` to open the built-in SQL Editor
 2. Write the SQL query
 3. Press `<Ctrl+R>` to execute the SQL query
+4. While focused on the results table, press `/` to go back to the SQL Editor.

 > To switch back to the table-tree press `H`
 >